 In December 2016, Susan became the Artistic Director at Town Hall Theatre in Lafayette, working with such an amazing team of local artists at a theatre with a rich history.
 During her time at Town Hall, she expanded programming, bringing more diverse voices into the space.
-For Town Hall, she directed Kate Hamill's Sense & Sensibility (winning a local award for her work), Lauren Gunderson's The Revolutionists, and a new translation of the pre-rehearsal script of The Cherry Orchard.
+For Town Hall, she directed Kate Hamill's Sense & Sensibility (winning a local Shellie Award for her work), Lauren Gunderson's The Revolutionists (Bay Area Premiere), and a new translation of the pre-rehearsal script of The Cherry Orchard.
 The Artistic Director position was eliminated in July 2020 due to the pandemic.

 Her work with solo artists includes two collaborations with solo artist Carolyn Doyle on productions at the Marsh and the SF Fringe Festival, as well as producing a festival of Solo Artists at DMT which featured Josh Kornbluth, Ann Randolph and Marga Gomez.
 She enjoys ongoing directing projects with Actors Reading Writers in Berkeley.

 Susan is an Associate Member of the Stage Directors and Choreographers Society.
 She makes her home in Oakland, California, with her partner Karen Bennett.